ortus-docs/coldbox-docs/intro/restful-data.md

 ## Format Detection

 ColdBox has the ability to detect formats via URL extensions.
 Meaning you can hit the event but adding an extension to the URL.
-If no extension is sent then the default of `html` content is selected for you.
+If no extension is sent, then ColdBox attempts to determine the format by inspecting the `Accepts` header.
+If we still can't figure out what format to choose, the default of `html` is selected for you.

 ```
 # Defaul: The view is presented using no extension or html,cfm